Starfish-develop/Starfish/README.md

 # Covariance kernels and line logic

-* convert covariance function to work on delta velocity instead of wavelength difference

-* convert kernel to run without `h`, or `h` fixed to zero.
-Maybe `george` has a smart way of encoding kernels with an arbitrary amount of parameters.

 * Is it a problem when the sigma's overlap?
 Can we do the tapering better?

 Cleanup logic: make some assertion that the amplitude of the region can't be less than the global covariance height?
 If it ever makes it to this part of parameter space, remove the region?